How two new technologies will help Perseverance, NASA’s most sophisticated rover yet, touch down onto the surface of Mars this month.

 “For Mars 2020, LVS will use the position information to figure out where the rover is relative to safe spots between those hazards.
 And in one of those safe spots is where the rover will touch down,” explained Johnson.

-If Johnson sounds confident that LVS will work to land Perseverance safely, that’s because it allows the rover to determine its position relative to the ground with an accuracy of about 200 feet or less.
+If Johnson sounds confident that LVS will work to land Perseverance safely, that’s because it allows the rover to determine its position relative to the ground with an accuracy of about 200 feet (60 meters) or less.
 That low margin of error and high degree of assurance are by design, and the result of extensive testing both in the lab and in the field.

 “We have what we call the trifecta of testing,” explained JPL’s Swati Mohan, guidance, navigation, and control operations lead for Mars 2020.